 Screens combine red, green, and blue light with varying brightness to create the same combination of red, green, and blue signal in the brain as different colours (like “cyan”, “yellow”, etc.) do.
 This tricks the brain into believing that it sees a colour that is not present in the picture at all.

 This all has to be carefully calculated.
 Blue light produces a blue and red signal in the brain, green light produces a green and red signal, and even red light produces a little bit of green signal.
 To produce a colour like yellow, you have to take green light and add the correct amount of red light to have more red than green in the correct ratio in the resulting signal.

 Animals need not apply

-The slightly shocking thing about all this is: Monitors work based on an optical illusion that it specific to humans.
-Other animals don’t share the same spectral properties of cones; they don’t even share the same number of cones.
+The slightly shocking thing about all this is: Monitors are based on an optical illusion that it specific to humans.
+Other animals do not share the same spectral properties of cones; they do not even share the same number of cones.
 Dogs possess only two types of cones, many birds have four, and the mantis shrimp has 16!

 If you show a digital photo to your pet, it will most likely see something that, in terms of colours, looks very different not only from what you see, but also from what it would see if it saw the real object.
 Just to get an idea of what other species might see, I tried to simulate what a human could see on a screen made for a bird.

 Birds can see ultraviolet light but only little red light.
 Pictures on a bird screen would be strangely violet due to a source of violet light accommodating their “ultra-violet” cone.
 Greens would probably look rather bluish due to the fact that their “green” cone is between green and blue in the spectrum.
 There would also be no red.
 All in all, we might see something like this: